magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/ui/assets.md

 * TOC
 {:toc}

-**Asset** is an abstract entity in the IoT system of ThingsBoard that represents any physical object, space, or organizational unit.
+**Asset** is an abstract entity in the IoT system of IoT Hub that represents any physical object, space, or organizational unit.
 Examples include a building, room, production area, field, streetlight, substation, or vehicle.

 **Key characteristics of an asset:**